Azure/AKS-Construction/docs/ContributingHelper.md

 ## Design/Dev Process

 Adding a new parameter to the main.bicep file will require that a corresponding control/parameter are added to the UI.
-This allows the property to be easily configured by users of the Wizard Web UI, and not just available for users of the bicep file.
+This allows the property to be easily configured by users of the Helper, and not just available for users of the bicep file.

 ## 1. Which tab